Coherent-Partners/spark-python-sdk/docs/services.md

 > [!IMPORTANT]
 > Executing multiple inputs is a synchronous operation and may take some time to complete.
-> The default timeout for this client is 60 seconds, and Spark servers, 55 seconds.
+> The default timeout for this client is 60 seconds, and for Spark servers, it is 55 seconds.
 > Another good practice is to split the batch into smaller chunks and submit separate requests.

 ## Get all the versions of a service